-The existence and uniqueness of general BSDEs were obtained by Pardoux-Peng \cite{PardouxPeng1990}.
-The nonlinear Feynman-Kac formulae through BSDEs were then introduced in \cite{Peng-1991,pp92}, which provide probabilistic interpretations for solutions to semilinear parabolic PDEs.
-Since then, the theory of BSDEs has received significant attention in the mathematical community and has found many applications in different fields, e.g. mathematical finance, stochastic optimal control, partial differential equations (PDEs) and data science.
-We refer to \cite{ElKaroui1997, zhang2017backward} and the references therein for the theory and applications of BSDEs.
-We are motivated to study the BSDE~\eqref{e:ourBSDE} by the following two problems. \\
+The existence and uniqueness of general BSDEs were established by Pardoux-Peng \cite{PardouxPeng1990}.
+Nonlinear Feynman-Kac formulae via BSDEs were then introduced in \cite{Peng-1991,pp92}, providing probabilistic interpretations for solutions to semilinear parabolic partial differential equations (PDEs).
+Since then, BSDE theory has received significant attention and found numerous applications in fields such as mathematical finance, stochastic optimal control, PDEs, and data science.
+We refer to \cite{ElKaroui1997, zhang2017backward} and the references therein for BSDE theory and applications.
+Our motivation for studying BSDE~\eqref{e:ourBSDE} stems from the following two problems. \\

-(a) The first motivation arises from Pontryagin's stochastic maximum principle (SMP) for the dynamical system of stochastic differential equations (SDEs) with a singular driver.
-Consider the following controlled system,
+(a) The first motivation arises from Pontryagin's stochastic maximum principle (SMP) for stochastic differential equations (SDEs) with singular drifts.
+Consider the following control system:

-where $\{\alpha_t, t\ge 0\}$ is the control process.
-Suppose that the cost functional is given by for some measurable functions $F$ and $h$.
-To apply the dual analysis in SMP theory, we need to solve the following BSDE (the adjoint equation):